diedsmiling/ollamas/readme.md

 # Ōllamas
-_Ōllamas_ is open source library for calculating sport competition standings.
+_Ōllamas_ is a Javascript open source library for calculating sport competition standings.
 Main idea is to get data about played matches within a competition as the input, and return calculated league table, or play-off greed, or other formats.

 ## Ōllamas WTF?